-The New Year is coming, and you’re hoping to make some changes in 2022.
+The New Year is coming, and you’re hoping to make some changes in 2023.
 If one of your top goals is to put down your phone and do a digital detox (and focus on your resolutions!) then this is for you!
-However, if you’re like most people, it will be difficult to put your phone down.

 That is why a digital detox is a fantastic idea for your new year’s resolution.
-This blog post will cover what a digital detox entails, the benefits of breaking your phone addiction, plus 15 helpful tips for doing an effective one this year, and some resources where you can find more information about digital detoxes for any time of year!
+This blog post will cover what a digital detox entails, the benefits of breaking your phone addiction, plus 15 helpful tips for doing an effective one this year, and some resources where you can find more information about getting off your phone any time of year!

 What is a Digital Detox?